siftrics/sight-js/README.md

 `RecognizedText` looks like this:

 ```
 "RecognizedText": [
   {
     "Text": "Invoice",
     "Confidence": 0.22863210084975458
     "TopLeftX": 395,
     "TopLeftY": 35,
     "TopRightX": 449,
     "TopRightY": 35,
     "BottomLeftX": 395,
     "BottomLeftY": 47,
     "BottomRightX": 449,
-          "BottomRightY": 47,
+    "BottomRightY": 47
   },
   ...
 ]
 ```

 ## Word-Level Bounding Boxes

-`client.recognize([ ... ], words=False)` has a default parameter `words`, which defaults to `false`, but if it's set to `true` then word-level bounding boxes are returned instead of sentence-level bounding boxes.
+`client.recognize([ ... ], words=False)` has a default parameter, `words`, which defaults to `false`, but if it's set to `true` then word-level bounding boxes are returned instead of sentence-level bounding boxes.

 ## Official API Documentation